-We offer six pre-congress workshops that will be held on May 28, 2017 before the Opening ceremony of the congress.
+We offer three pre-congress workshops that will be held on May 28, 2017 before the Opening ceremony of the congress.
 Each workshop has a duration of 2 hours.

 The workshops are not included in the registration fee.
 If you would like to attend the workshop, please kindly select it in the registration form.
 Capacity for each workshop is limited.